-- c) In the Define Umbrella Policy Mapping (Wired) window, choose Umbrella policies at a global or interface level and click Next. - d) In the Configure Policies for Your Devices window, choose the IN(LAN) interface and click Define Umbrella Policies. - e) In the Select Policy dialog box, choose the policy for the selected interfaces and click Save. - Step 6 If you have chosen Wireless Controllers in the Select Device Type window, do the following: - a) In the Select Devices window, choose the wireless device and click Next.

-b) Choose the SSIDs and select the required Cisco Umbrella policy for each SSID.
+- c) In the Define Umbrella Policy Mapping (Wired) window, choose Umbrella policies at a global or interface level. - d) In the Configure Policies for Your Devices window, choose the IN(LAN) interface and click Define Umbrella Policies. - e) In the Select Policy dialog box, choose the policy for the selected interfaces and click Save. - Step 6 If you have chosen Wireless Controllers in the Select Device Type window, do the following: - a) In the Select Devices window, choose the wireless device. - b) Choose the SSIDs and select the required Cisco Umbrella policy for each SSID.

-- Only nonfabric SSIDs are listed on this page. - If you choose an SSID and don't select the Cisco Umbrella policy, the default policy is mapped with the SSID. - If you choose multiple policies, the order of enforcement of policies is defined in the Cisco Umbrella cloud portal. - c) Click Next and in the Umbrella Policy Association (Wireless) window, view the default policies applied to the SSIDs.
+- Only nonfabric SSIDs are listed on this page. - If you choose an SSID and don't select the Cisco Umbrella policy, the default policy is mapped with the SSID. - If you choose multiple policies, the order of enforcement of policies is defined in the Cisco Umbrella cloud portal. - c) In the Umbrella Policy Association (Wireless) window, view the default policies applied to the SSIDs.